globulus/simi/README.md

 a = 3
 b = a.double() # b == 6
 ```
-* Classes that are defined as **class_ Name** are *final classes*, which can't be subclasses.
+* Classes that are defined as **class_ Name** are *final classes*, which can't be subclassed.
 This feature is important as it normally all subclasses can alter instance fields from their superclasses, so being able to make classes non-subclassable adds to code safety and stability.
 * The Object class has a native *builder()* method, meaning that any class in Šimi automatically implements the builder pattern:
 ```ruby
 Car = Car.builder()\